dalathegreat/Nissan-Leaf-Aeromod-Grille/README.md

 The hooks are extremely important, so use slow speed or really hot temp with PETG, there is a tradeoff with stringing/layer adhesion, but always prioritize adhesion on this component.

+Update version 2 (12.04.21):
+-Fixed faulty hooks
+-All logos and numbers on the back now raised fråm the plate for better printing results

 Always print in black for a stealthy look ;)

 How to install after printing, sections are numbered